 This page describes how to connect Slack to Agentspace Enterprise.
+The connector supports both data ingestion and federated search.
+See the section for the approach you plan to use:

 After you set up your data source and import data the first time, the data store syncs data from that source at a frequency that you select during setup.